 AARP is a well-known name in the insurance world, supporting nearly 38 million members across the United States and US territories.
-They’ve remained in the business since 1958 with their official conception, but how do they hold up in 2022?
+They’ve remained in the business since 1958, but how do they hold up in 2025?
 Our goal with this article is to allow you to make your own informed decisions based on the information below.

-As you probably can guess, she was inevitably successful and went on to procreate one of the most prolific names in the insurance/medicare industry.
+As you probably can guess, she was inevitably successful and went on to create one of the most prolific names in the insurance/medicare industry.

 It’s important to note that Life Insurance with AARP is currently underwritten by New York Life, whom AARP partners with to supply its members with your normal term and whole life benefit programs.
 AARP also utilizes UnitedHealthCare for its Medicare Supplement plans and Hartford for any auto-related insurance policies.